CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 High frequency telemetry data provides time series data that traditional histograms cannot provide.
 The time series data helps you understand the shape of the traffic pattern and identify any spikes or dips, or jitter in the traffic.

+You can export a `json` file with the collected data to an external location.
+You can then process the data, plot it into a time-series graph and see how the network behaves with high precision.

 {{%notice note%}}
 - Cumulus Linux supports high frequency telemetry on Spectrum-4 switches only.
 - To correlate counters from different switches for debugging and profiling, the switches must have the same time (the switch adds timestamps in the metadata of the counters it collects).
 You can use either NTP or PTP.
 NVIDIA recommends using PTP because the timestamp is accurate among the switches in the fabric at the microsecond level.
+- The collected data is available on the switch until you trigger the next data collection session or until you reboot the switch.
 {{%/notice%}}

-You can export a `json` file with the collected data to an external location.
-You can then process the data, plot it into a time-series graph and see how the network behaves with high precision.

-{{%notice note%}}
-This collected data is available on the switch until you trigger the next data collection session or until you reboot the switch.
-{{%/notice%}}

 Cumulus Linux provides several options to configure high frequency telemetry; you can run NVUE commands (the preferred configuration method), use the Cumulus Linux job management tool (`cl-hft-tool`), or edit flat files.
-Using the `cl-hft-tool` command tool is a simplified way to perform Linux configuration; editing flat files provides more complexity.
+Using the `cl-hft-tool` command tool provides a more simplified way than editing flat files to perform Linux configuration.
 To show all the `cl-hft-tool` command options, run `cl-hft-tool help`.

 To configure high frequency telemetry:
 1. Enable telemetry with the `nv set system telemetry enable on` command.